VerboLabs

 Software + Internal Team~$100/month (plus labor)FastHighOngoing projects, high content turnover

-• 70% of global businesses now translate their websites to reach international audiences
+• 70% of businesses already translate their websites for global reach

-• Translation management software is growing at a CAGR of 14.8%
+• Translation software adoption is growing at 14.8% CAGR

-• Poor translations lead to 38% higher bounce rates on localized websites
+• 38% higher bounce rates occur on poorly translated websites

 Why VerboLabs Is Trusted Worldwide for Website Translation?